 - Keep your weight in check.
-If you're not sure whether your weight is in a healthy place, ask your doctor.
+If you're not sure whether your weight is in a healthy place, ask your doctor to check your body mass index (BMI).
+A normal BMI is 18 to 25.
 If losing some weight would help, ask your doctor for advice on what types of activities you can do.

 - Avoid all trans fats, as well as junk food.

-- Exercise three to four times a week.
-Push yourself, if you can, but moderate exercise is better than none at all.
+- Exercise moderately for 150 minutes each week or do a more intensive workout 75 minutes a week.
+Push yourself, if you can; moderate exercise is better than none at all.

 - Quit smoking.

 Make meat lean.
 Cut back on red meats that are high in saturated fat and cholesterol.
 When you do indulge, eat only lean meats with very little visible fat.

 Your store's butcher may be able to help you select lower-fat cuts of various meats.
 Examples of lean beef include London broil, eye of round, and filet mignon.
 When eating red meat, enjoy unprocessed meats rather than processed meats like bacon and sausage, which are linked to greater odds of developing heart disease and diabetes.